Flat or Inverted Nipples

 If your nipple is a normal color and round after feeding, those are signs of a good latch.
 Your nipple should not be creased, flat on one side or white when your baby unlatches.

-If your baby still struggles, ask a breastfeeding professional to show you how to use a temporary latch tool called a nipple shield.
+If your baby struggles with latching, ask a breastfeeding professional to show you how to use a temporary latch tool called a nipple shield.
 A nipple shield is a silicone cover with holes on the tip that is placed over the nipple to help the baby latch on.
 Using a shield for the first few minutes can help your baby draw your nipple out.
 As the feeding progresses, slide the shield off and latch your baby back on.

 Another popular method is to use a breast pump to draw the nipple out for a short while before latching your baby onto the breast.
 You may notice your nipple protrude after just one minute of pumping.